flipacholas/Architecture-of-consoles/README.md

-This repo contains all the writings that constitute the [Article of Consoles](https://www.copetti.org/projects/consoles/) series.
+This repo contains all the writings that constitute the [Architecture of Consoles](https://www.copetti.org/projects/consoles/) series.
 It has been made public to enable anyone to discuss improvements, add translations and possibly more.

 This repo is structured as follows:
 - 'articles' folder contain the writings in Markdown format, along with some front-matter (mainly meta-data) and [Hugo](https://gohugo.io/) syntax (to generate special HTML).